Yehudah Leib Levin: Early life and career

-Yehudah Leib Levin was born in Minsk, White Russia to a well-established Ḥasidic family.
+Yehudah Leib Levin was born in Minsk, Belarus to a well-established Ḥasidic family.
 His father, Rabbi Baruch Chaim Levin, was a well-to-do merchant and scholar with a close relationship to Rabbi Shlomo Chaim Perlov of Koidanov, and his mother Miriam was the daughter of Ḥasidic rebbe Moshe of Kobrin.
 Levin married at the age of 17 and went to live with his father-in-law in the shtetl of Puchowitz, where he discovered the Chabad movement and diligently studied its doctrine and literature.

 He is known as the author of epic poem in three parts, also concerning the social condition of the Russian Jews.

 Zionism

 As a reaction to the 1881 pogroms, Levin began to draw away from the socialist circles.
 He initially advocated for emigration to the United States; in an October 1881 letter to the Hebrew weekly Ha-Magid, he wrote:

 Nonetheless, Levin shortly thereafter joined the Ḥovevei Zion movement in Kiev and became an active supporter of emigration to Palestine.
 He publicly expressed agreement with Leon Pinsker's Auto-Emancipation, and in 1884 translated into Hebrew Benjamin Disraeli's novel Tancred, which visualizes the return of the Jews to their land.

 Levin was forced to leave Kiev in 1887 because of his Zionist activities.
 He settled in the small town of Tomashpil where, while continuing his literary work, he worked at a sugar factory owned by the Brodsky family.
 In 1890, he completed the poem "Daniyel be-gov ha-arayot" ('Daniel in the Lions’ Den'), highlighting the struggle against anti-Semitism and Levin's outspoken support of Zionism; the poem was not published until 1898 because of censorship.
 At the Sixth Zionist Congress in 1903, he was among the "Territorialists" who supported the plan to provide temporary refuge in British East Africa for European Jews facing anti-Semitism.